tekknolagi/tekknolagi.github.com/_posts/2022-05-30-inline-caches-in-skybison.md

 all of the fun and sharp edges of the Python object model and how we solved hard problems.

+## Optimization decisions

+This post will talk about the inline caching system and in the process mention a host of performance features built in to Skybison.
+They work *really well together* but ultimately they are orthogonal features and should not be conflated.
+Some of these ideas are:

+* Immediate objects
+* Compact objects
+* Layouts
+* Inline caching and cache invalidation
+* Quickening
+* Assembly interpreter

 ## Loading attributes

 ### Monomorphic